Home

 • Self-stimulatory behavior, such as hand flapping or frequently galloping/pacing around the house

-Due to different levels of autism that include aspergers symptoms, treatment will vary.
-The child may need typical autism treatments, such as speech therapy for children, occupational therapy for children, and/or ABA therapy.
+Due to different levels of autism spectrum disorder that include aspergers symptoms, treatment will vary.
+The child may need typical treatments for autistic disorder, such as speech therapy, occupational therapy for children, sensory integration therapy and/or ABA autism therapy.

-child behavior problem book Other aspergers syndrome treatments may include social skills training, using a picture schedule to help establish a routine, using special transition strategies to help change activities, compliance strategies for defiant children, and/or receiving services from a behaviorist in order to develop interventions for specific autism behaviors.
+Other treatments may include social skills training, using a picture schedule to help establish a routine, using special transition strategies to help change activities, compliance strategies for defiant children, and/or receiving services from a behaviorist in order to develop interventions for specific autism behaviors.

-You may also find the free printable behavior charts beneficial for focusing on a specific child behavior problem and symptoms as well as the proactive strategies outlined in my free ebook Child Behavior Guide: What you need to know to be helpful for limiting aspergers symptoms.
+You may also find the free printable behavior charts beneficial for focusing on a specific child behavioral problem and symptoms as well as the proactive strategies outlined in my ebook.

 References